daidensacha/mp3-garden-journal/README.md

 [TESTING/Research](/documentation/testing.md/#research)

 ---
-Having decided to use Materializecss, I needed to become familiar with the framework, its syntax and the available components.
-I needed to see what is available to meet my needs so I can implement my design requirements how I need them to be.
+Having decided to use Materializecss, I became familiar with the framework, syntax, and available components.
+I needed to see what is available to meet my needs to implement my design requirements how I need them to be.
-My testing at experimentation is done locally using [Webmaker App](https://webmaker.app/app/), as its free, works really well, and I am able to create codepen examples of what I want to implement with select components.
-I can save these to an HTML codument to share with clients to view the examples.
+I test and experiment locally using [Webmaker App](https://webmaker.app/app/), as it's free, works well, and I can create codepen examples of what I want to implement with select components.
+I can save these to an HTML document to share prototypes with clients or associates.
-- ***Grid*** Its pretty straight forward and similar in many ways to bootstrap.
+- ***Grid*** It's pretty straightforward and similar in many ways to bootstrap.
 Some class names are similar, i.e. ```.row``` and ```.col```.
 The grid class syntax is also pretty simple to grasp.
 - ***Collapsible*** The Material Design name for what is better known as an accordion.
-I needed to reasearch how to implement the accordion, and decide teh best way to display the garden event information.
+I needed to research how to implement the accordion and decide how to display the garden event information.
 - ***Collection*** Material Design name for a list.
-I wanted to use it for displaying the list of plants, and also the list of categories.
+I wanted to use it for displaying the list of plants and also the list of categories.
 - ***Tabs	(conflict)*** My initial plan was to show the events by month in tabs, but Materializecss uses the image carousel css in the tabs, which created a conflict with the image slider.
 The tabs automatically scrolled.
 Furthermore, with limited time to sort the issues, I decided to go an easier route.
 I didn't use tabs in my project, and overall I'm happy I went the "Collapsible" route.
-- ***Image slider*** I wanted to have this as teh main feature when the user lands on the homepage.
-One image relating to each season, Spring, Summer, Autumn, Winter.
-I found my images on Deposit photos, and created the slider images from the stock images.
+- ***Image slider*** One image relating to each season, Spring, Summer, Autumn, Winter.
+I wanted to have this as the main feature when the user lands on the homepage.
+I found my images on Deposit photos and created the slider images from the stock images.
-- ***Forms*** I needed to look at the form elements, see the implementation proceedure, to know in advance what I was going to implement before I came to it.
+- ***Forms*** I needed to look at the form elements, see the implementation procedure, to know in advance what I was going to implement before I came to it.
-- ***Modal*** The plan was to use modals, to display plant information, and also for the contact form.
-I changed the form from HTML to Flask-WTForms in the end, to stay with Python so did away with the form modal.
+- ***Modal*** The plan was to use modals to display plant information and the contact form.
+I changed the contact form from HTML to Flask-WTForms to stay with Python, so I did away with the form modal.
 I used modals for the delete confirmation messages.

-- ***Material Design Template*** I wanted to use Material Desing framework, so I spent a little time looking at what was online with regard to templates.
-I came across [Materialize Themes](http://swarnakishore.github.io/MaterializeThemes/#themes), and really found inspiration in what I saw.
-The theme I chose was using an older version of materializecss, so I needed to go through it from top to bottom as there were some things that needed to be updated to work with the latest release.
+***Material Design Template*** I wanted to use the Material Design framework, so I spent a little time looking at what was online regarding templates.
+I came across [Materialize Themes](http://swarnakishore.github.io/MaterializeThemes/#themes) and found inspiration in what I saw.
+The theme I chose was using an older version of materializecss, so I needed to go through it from top to bottom as some things needed to be updated to work with the latest release.
 I customized it how I wanted it, kept some things, and started my project.
 I created the home page locally, customizing the theme and updating it, changing it to suit my needs.
 I added the image slider, created an HTML form in the bottom sheet modal, and added the menu as I would want.
 - ***Stock images*** [Deposit Photos](https://depositphotos.com/?gclsrc=aw.ds&&utm_source=google&utm_medium=cpc&utm_campaign=DP_EU_EN_Brand_Search&utm_term=depositphotos&gclid=CjwKCAjwuvmHBhAxEiwAWAYj-EVeHDBPdjs594mAT_HDLeFGM_g2IVcGn78NSArH7vXIYqfoO1BuhBoCv_kQAvD_BwE), my first stop for stock images when I need them.
-I found the images I needed for the image slider, and also for the parallax.
+I found the pictures I needed for the image slider and also for the parallax.

-- ***Mongo DB Schema design*** With zero experience designing or working with building any database, apart from the Code Institure code along project, I was totally overwhelmed.
-I read so much information, watched so many youtube videos, I had all the info but it was totally abstract without a reference point of experience to understand it in real terms.
-I heard it often, that the data base design pretty much depended on the needs of the applications, ... got it... but how to design it?
-I spent the first week reasearching just this, and in the end, decided to just jump in and learn.
-For the most part, the finished product is very close to what I planned, apart from a few changes I made to impove things, (to meet the needs of the application).
+- ***Mongo DB Schema design*** With zero experience creating or building any database, apart from the Code Institute code along project, I was overwhelmed.
+I read so much information, watched so many youtube videos.
+I had all the info, but it was abstract without a reference point of experience to understand it in real terms.
+I often heard that the database design depended on the needs of the applications.
+I spent the first week researching just this, and with time flying, I decided to jump in and learn in the end.
+For the most part, the finished product is very close to what I planned, apart from a few changes I made to improve things (to meet the application's needs).

 ### Development
 [TESTING/Development](/documentation/testing.md/#development)

-#### Create Mongo Data Base
+#### Create Mongo DataBase
-1. Navigate to mongodb.com, register and create an account.
+1. Navigate to mongodb.com, register, and create an account.
 2. Create a free shared cluster
-3. Select a cloud service, I chose AWS.
+3. Select a cloud service.
+I chose AWS.
-4. Select the closest region to you offering a free service , I chose Frankfurt.
+4. Select the closest region to you offering a free service.
+I chose Frankfurt.
 5. Choose the cluster tier, M0 Sandbox (free forever)
 6. Scroll down and select Cluster Name, and name your cluster.
 7. Click on the "Create Cluster" button.
 8. Click on Database Access in the menu on the left.
-9. CLick on "Add New Database User"
+9. Click on "Add New Database User"
 10. Create a user name and password using only a combination of letters and numbers.
 11. Set User Privileges to "Read and write to any database"
 12. Click Add User.
-13. Click on Network Access in the menu on the left hand side.
+13. Click on Network Access in the menu on the left-hand side.
-14. Click Add IP Address, and here you can click "Add Current IP Address" to limit access to the data base, or click "Allow Access From Anywhere" if you want to access from different locations.
+14. Click Add IP Address, and here you can click "Add Current IP Address" to limit access to the database, or click "Allow Access From Anywhere" if you want to access from different locations.
 15. Click Clusters in the menu on the left, and click on "Collections".
-16. Click "Add My Own Data", and here you can create your data base, and you can add your first collection name.
+16. Click "Add My Own Data", and here you can create your database and add your first collection name.
 Click Create.
 It can take a few minutes.
 17. Click on "Create Document" to create your first document of key-value pairs.
-(I created example values to start with) Also select the type of flield.
+(I created example values to start with) Also, select the type of field.
 18. Once complete, click "Insert" to insert the document into the collection.

 #### Create Project

 - **Create Project Repository** I used the Code Institute [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template).
-I clicked on "Use this template", and created my project repository name "mp3-garden-journal".
+I clicked on "Use this template" and created my project repository name "mp3-garden-journal".
 I then opened this in GitPod to start the project.

--   **Initialise Git**  To begin my project, I started with  `git init`  to initialise git within the project.
+-   **Initialise Git**  To begin my project, I started with  `git init`  to initialize git within the project.

 -   **Git Ignore**  I created a  **.gitignore**  file to add files and directories I didn't want to upload to GitHub.